nickzoic/nick.zoic.org/art/doom-git-gud/index.md

 ![Screenshot 3](img/screenshot-3.png)

-There's not an easy way to make a new "GIT GUD" label just select the one which says "END GAME".
+There's not an easy way to make a new "GIT GUD" label, the graphics live in the WAD file which is separate.
+Just select the one which says "END GAME".

-DOOM GIT GUD expresses its distaste if you pick any other option:
+Of course, DOOM GIT GUD expresses its distaste if you pick any other option:

 ![Screenshot 1](img/screenshot-1.png)

-I was originally intending to patch the enemies' movement code to have them behave less stupidly than directly walking into fire, but it turns out that a one line patch reducing the randomization which causes them to rarely shoot straight is probably enough ...
+I was originally intending to patch the enemies' movement code to have them behave less stupidly than directly walking into fire, but it turns out that a one line patch to make them shoot straight is probably enough ...

+The change looks like a bit like this:

 ```
 -    angle += P_SubRandom() << 20;